St. Lawrence and Atlantic Railroad: Atlantic and St. Lawrence Railroad

 Construction began with three locomotives built in Britain, but John Poor had organized the Portland Company with locomotive erecting shops adjacent to the railroad yard and wharves at Portland.
 Approximately half of the early Portland Company production was 25 Portland-gauge locomotives built for the Atlantic & St. Lawrence.
 These 4-4-0 locomotives weighing 20 to 25 tons were augmented by locomotives built elsewhere when the road was completed to Montreal.

-The St. Lawrence and Atlantic Railway was chartered to build the part of the line in Quebec, and on August 4, 1851, agreed to meet the Atlantic and St. Lawrence at Island Pond.
-Regular operations began April 4, 1853 between Montreal (Saint-Lambert) and Portland.
+The St. Lawrence and Atlantic Railway was chartered to build the part of the line in Canada East, and on August 4, 1851, agreed to meet the Atlantic and St. Lawrence at Island Pond.
+Regular operations began April 4, 1853, between Montreal (Saint-Lambert) and Portland.